FSoft-AI4Code/codewiki-demo/docs/material-components--material-components-android-docs/base-transient-bottom-bar.md

 ## Introduction

 The `base-transient-bottom-bar` module provides the foundational framework for displaying lightweight transient notification bars along the bottom edge of the application window.
-This module serves as the abstract base class for Material Design snackbars and similar transient UI components, offering a robust architecture for managing display duration, animations, user interactions, and system integration.
+This module serves as the base class for Material Design snackbars and similar transient UI components, offering a robust architecture for managing the lifecycle, animations, and interactions of bottom-positioned notification elements.

+## Module Overview

+The module implements a comprehensive system for creating and managing transient bottom bars with support for:
+- Multiple animation modes (slide and fade)
+- Swipe-to-dismiss functionality
+- Accessibility features
+- Anchor view positioning
+- Gesture inset handling for Android Q+
+- Customizable styling and theming
+- Event callbacks and lifecycle management

 ## Core Architecture